The Dancing Circle a work of sculpture on show the Mansion House in Dublin.

 Sculptor Robin Buick (1986)

-Buick speaks to RTÉ reporter Una O'Hagan about his love for the classical human form and explains the symbolic nature of the figures' nakedness in his sculpture The Dancing Circle.
+Robin Buick tells RTÉ News about his love for the classical human form and explains the symbolic nature of the figures' nakedness in his sculpture The Dancing Circle.
 The resin sculpture has an asking price of £8,000 for the circle and £1500 for a single figure.

 The United Artists Spring Exhibition in 1986 also features work by artists including Desmond Carrick, Liam Treacy, Norman McCaig, and George Gillespie.

-An RTÉ News report by Una O'Hagan broadcast on 9 May 1986.
+An RTÉ News report broadcast on 9 May 1986.
+The reporter is Una O'Hagan.